2003–04 Philadelphia Flyers season

-The 2003–04 Philadelphia Flyers season was the Flyers' 37th season in the National Hockey League (NHL).
-The Flyers reached the Eastern Conference Finals but lost in seven games to the eventual champion Tampa Bay Lightning.
+The 2003–04 Philadelphia Flyers season was the franchise's 37th season in the National Hockey League (NHL).
+The Flyers reached the Eastern Conference finals but lost in seven games to the eventual champion Tampa Bay Lightning.

 Regular season

 Free-agent goaltender Jeff Hackett was signed from the Boston Bruins to replace Roman Cechmanek and challenge backup Robert Esche for the number one spot in 2003–04, but Hackett was forced to retire in February due to vertigo.
 During the course of the season, serious injuries suffered by both Jeremy Roenick (broken jaw) and Keith Primeau (concussion) in February forced the Flyers to trade for the Chicago Blackhawks' Alexei Zhamnov, who filled in well and kept the Flyers afloat.
 Esche entrenched himself as starter and remained in that position even after the Flyers re-acquired Sean Burke from the Phoenix Coyotes, as the Flyers clinched the Atlantic Division title over the New Jersey Devils on the last day of the season.